Some photos from my research sites:

 A plow in a long-abandoned farm in the park.
 When operational, the farm grew provisions for logging crews.
 Today, surviving fruit trees attract bears, and moose browse in the overgrown fields.

-The remnants of a chute in an Algonquin Park river.
+The remnants of a 19th century logging chute.
 These infrastructures eased the extraction of logs along waterways by bypassing rapids and other obstructions.